Venial sin: Definition

 If all three questions are answered in the affirmative, the criteria for a mortal sin have been met.
 If any one of the three questions is answered in the negative, only the criteria for a venial sin have been met.
-In cases of doubt regarding any of these three questions, it is assumed that the criteria for a mortal sin were not met.

 Each venial sin that one commits adds to the penance that one must do.
-Penance left undone during life converts to punishment in Purgatory.
+Penance left undone during life contributes to the purifying process one must undergo while in the state of Purgatory.
 A venial sin can be left unconfessed so long as there is some purpose of amendment.
 One receives from the sacrament of reconciliation the grace to help overcome venial, as well as mortal sins.
 It is recommended that confession of venial sins be made.
 Venial sins require some kind of penance.

-According to the Magisterium, venial sins usually remain venial no matter how many one commits.
-They cannot "add up" to collectively constitute a mortal sin, but their accumulation does lead to being more vulnerable to committing mortal sin.
-There are cases where repeat offenses may become a grave matter.
-For instance, if one were to steal small amounts of property from a particular person, over time one would have stolen enough that it would develop into a serious theft from that person.